edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why not require the timestamper to publish blockchain updates?

 The design makes blockchain timestamps entirely voluntary.
 Timestampers do not need to write to the blockchain at all, except when they update their signing key.
-We could instead require that updates be P2P timestamped.
-However this would stop timestampers processing updates they are unable to write to the blockchain for any reason, including a congestion spike resulting in high costs.
+We could instead require that updates be P2P timestamped as a condition for validity.
+However this would prevent timestampers from processing updates if they are unable to write to the blockchain for any reason, including a congestion spike resulting in high costs.
 By making blockchain updates voluntary and letting anybody do them, we allow people to publish only what is needed balancing the cost of making the updates at a particular time and the scale of the risk they are trying to address.

 ### Why use DID:ETHR for timestamper rotation keys?

-Atproto supports two address standards, DID:Web and DID:PLC.
+Other parts of Atproto support two address standards, DID:Web and DID:PLC.
 DID:Web is unsuitable because we need to maintain a history of updates which cannot be tampered with even by the timestamper themselves.
-Using DID:PLC would add a degree of recursiveness to the system which makes it more confusing to analyse.
+Using DID:PLC would add a degree of recursiveness to the system which makes it confusing to analyse.

 Timestamper key rotations are expected be unusual so the drawbacks of a public blockchain (cost per transaction, slow confirmation speed) should not be disqualifying.
-We propose DID:ETHR because it already exists as a well-specified standard.
-Using a simpler bespoke instead standard would also be viable.
+We propose DID:ETHR because it already exists as a well-specified standard (albeit not a widely-adopted one).
+Using a simpler bespoke standard instead would also be viable.